kbrbe/GeoNames-MySQL-DataImport/README.md

-# V 2.0 Shell Script for importing geonames.org data dumps into a MySQL database.
+# Shell Script for importing geonames.org data dumps into a MySQL database.

+Scripts based on the codigofuerte/GeoNames-MySQL-DataImport repository.

+This forked repo contains a few changes with respect to the original.
+Please have a look into the CHANGELOG for more details.

+## Contact

+Sven Lieber - Sven.Lieber@kbr.be - Royal Library of Belgium (KBR) - https://www.kbr.be/en/

+*

+# Original README

 Usage: geonames_importer.sh -a "action"